 Orion is constantly pursuing the seven sisters of the Pleiades.
 In the sky, Orion is defending himself from the charging bull, Taurus, represented by the V-shaped Hyades star cluster.
 The Hyades are daughters of Atlas and sisters of the Pleiades.

 In the Wiradjuri aboriginal traditions of central New South Wales, Baiame is the creation ancestor, seen in the sky as Orion—nearly identical in shape to his ancient Greek counterpart.
 Baiame trips and falls over the horizon as the constellation sets, which is why he appears upside down.

 The Pleiades are called Mulayndynang in Wiradjuri, representing seven sisters being pursued by the stars of Orion.

 In aboriginal traditions of the Great Victoria Desert, Orion is also seen as a hunter, called Nyeeruna.
 He is pursuing the Yugarilya sisters of the Pleiades but is prevented from reaching them by their eldest sister, Kambugudha (the Hyades).

 Scorpions and canoes

 In Greek mythology, the scorpion that killed Orion sits opposite the hunter in the night sky as the constellation Scorpius.
-They were placed on opposite sides of the sky by the gods to keep them away from one other.
+They were placed on opposite sides of the sky by the gods to keep them away from one another.